wordtoword/glowing-umbrella/en/stripe.md

 On the next page, select [API keys] in the left sidebar menu.
 You will see the [Publishable key] and the [Secret key].
 Copy them for later use.

-[[info]] Some screenshots in this tutorial were taken in test mode.
-However, for your live website, be sure to toggle test mode off.
-This is important, as the API keys for test mode and for production mode are different.
+[[info]] It is important to select the correct mode for your purposes ("Developer" or "Test mode") when performing your integration, as they have different API keys.
+If you need to switch modes, make sure to copy the keys again and update them in your Kuroco admin panel.

 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/ec2dbef4271532d54405311499d2889c.png)](https://diverta.gyazo.com/ec2dbef4271532d54405311499d2889c)